d-smith/go-training/golang-training-day2.md

 * If an error occurs, ignore other parameters.
 As API provider, return zero values for the other params.
 * Return default error type pointers, not your custom error type.

+Concurrency and Channels - Background

+* Process - container of resources (threads, memory, file descriptors, etc)
+* Process has a main thread, OS schedules threads for execution on the processor
+* Some overhead with threads, each thread gets 1MB stack, OS needs to keep track of state of CPU etc for each thread, etc.
+* Efficient utilization of a single thread gets more CPU time.
+* Concurrency is managing a lot of things at once (different from parallelism)
+* Start a program - go runtime gives it a single logical processor with a single OS thread.
+Local run queue for logical processor, global run queue.
+* Scheduler looks at things roughly every 10 ms, may preempt things to run other threads, etc. OS perspective - thread never goes to sleep.
+* Go scheduler is smart about what it saves and restores for efficiency.
+* Looks for blocking calls - detach thread from the LP, assign another and schedule something else to run.
+* Max threads is 10,000 by default
+* Network poller - set of threads for doing networking, threads move to the thread poller for network calls, come back when done.
+* No access to thread local storage, thread ids, etc.

+Concurrency and Channels

+* Ignore the above, assume each go routine is running at the same time - once you hit a go statement, assume it is running.
+* Your main function starts running on the main thread - when main returns, the main thread is finished, and the program shuts down.
+* Prefer GOMAXPROCS as an environment variable instead of via the runtime package, by default GOMAXPROCS is 1.